margaritageorgieva/GamesPlay/README.md

 #### Search page
 The search page allows users to filter games by their category.
 A list of all games whose category matches the one entered in the search box is displayed.
 If there is no match, displayed the message 'There are no games in this category'.

+#### Create page
+This page contains a form through which logged-in users can create a new game.
+After successfully creating a game, you will be redirected to the home page.
+The list of latest games will be updated with your newly created game.

 #### Login and Register pages
 Here you can register or log in if you already have an account.